nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 1. Fields that are in uppercase are *user parameters*.
 2. The order of parameters in command formats is fixed.
+3. Commands that begin with `for` have autocomplete to assist the user.

 ### Adding an Event
 #### Start and End Times